dmedov/frok-server/README.md

 		2.5.
 Installation complete.
 Use google for help.
 2. compilation tools 4.8.2 or higher
 	sudo apt-get update
-	sudo apt-get dist-upgrade	#should be used for Ubuntu 14.04 Desktop only
+	sudo apt-get dist-upgrade	#should be used for "fresh" Ubuntu 14.04 Desktop only
 	sudo apt-get install gcc
 	sudo apt-get install g++
 3. git 1.9.1 or higher
 	sudo apt-get git
-4. QT creator 4.8 or higher (I use 4.8 on Linux Mint and 5.3 on Ubuntu)
+4. (!!!FOR DEVELOPERS ONLY!!!)
+QT creator 4.8 or higher (I use 4.8 on Linux Mint and 5.3 on Ubuntu)
 	3.1.
 Download "Qt Online Installer for Linux" from http://qt-project.org/downloads
 	3.2.
 Run downloaded script, choose all tools and gcc only installation (we don't need cross-platform compilers).
 Destination folder should be /opt
 	3.3.
 Run "/opt/Qt/Tools/QtCretor/bin/qtcreator" to launch qtcreator